Skill Demand Index

 Which roles need JIRA most:

-Data Analysis positions drive 33% of demand.
-Project Management and Product Management also frequently list JIRA as a requirement.
+Data Analysis positions drive 31% of demand.
+Other and Project Management also frequently list JIRA as a requirement.
 Skills commonly paired with JIRA include Agile Methodologies and Product Management.

 Depth Level Distribution